 A third major aspect of his research agenda studies the immigration-crime nexus.
 Within this vein, his work has examined the effect of Latino immigration on violence for different racial/ethnic groups (Social Science Research) and the effects of undocumented immigration on drug and alcohol problems (American Journal of Public Health) and violent crime (Criminology).

-Current projects include the judicial response to major terrorist attacks (forthcoming at the American Journal of Sociology), the criminogenic consequences of residential segregation (American Sociological Review), the criminal case processing of immigrants in state courts (National Science Foundation grant, 2019-2021), and crime and recidivism among the undocumented (National Institute of Justice grant, 2020-2022).
+Current projects include the judicial response to major terrorist attacks (American Journal of Sociology), the criminogenic consequences of residential segregation (American Sociological Review), the criminal case processing of immigrants in state courts (National Science Foundation grant, 2019-2021), and crime and recidivism among the undocumented (National Institute of Justice grant, 2020-2022).